TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/css-is-weird.md

 ![Author, browser, and user styles consolidate into one style throught cascade](/cascade.svg)

-It also allows us to fail gracefully by cascading upward wich is good for resilence and backward compatibility.
+It also allows us to fail gracefully by cascading upward which is good for resilence and backward compatibility.
 But the tradeoff is that your instructions can be overridden, they became suggestions.
 This is one of the pitfalls of CCS and why we sometime have to use